BestTimesToVisit.com Logo

 How easy is it to get around Zanzibar, and what's the best way to explore?

 Getting around Zanzibar is pretty straightforward.
-Dala dalas (local minibuses) are cheap and readily available for shorter distances, but can be crowded.
-For longer distances or more comfort, consider hiring a taxi or using a private driver.
-Hiring a bicycle is a great way to explore Stone Town at your own pace.
+Dala dalas (local minibuses) are cheap and readily available for shorter distances.
+For longer trips or exploring the more remote areas, hiring a taxi or using a private driver is more convenient.
+Consider renting scooters for exploring the island at your own pace, but always prioritize safety.

 Are there any hidden gems or lesser-known spots in Zanzibar that you would recommend?